ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	##  $ inactive   : int  2 2 2 2 2 2 2 2 2 2 ...
 	##  $ country    : int  2 2 2 2 2 2 2 2 2 2 ...

-	# examine the start and end of the data
 	head(mdl.df)

 	##               date          domain             ip